kum-gagan/userdata/README.md

   // Display data
 1. Open client folder.
-2. Open command terminal on client terminal.
+2. Open command terminal on client folder.
 3. Type npm start on command terminal.
 4. Data will we displayed here after fetching from the server.